stefanreusens/Beer-project/readme.md

 ## Link

 I deployed this project on Github.
-You can [check it out here](link)
+You can [check it out here](https://stefanreusens.github.io/Beer-project/).

 ## About this project